Azure/cortana-intelligence-predictive-maintenance-aerospace/temp.md

 # Pre-requisites:

 1. Download and install the free software [Power BI desktop](https://powerbi.microsoft.com/documentation/powerbi-desktop-get-the-desktop/).
-In this solution, Power BI connects to the Azure SQL database (provisioned in Step 6) as its data source, where the prediction results are stored.
-You must successfully complete Step 6 to proceed in this section.
+In this solution, Power BI connects to the Azure SQL database (provisioned in Section 6) as its data source, where the prediction results are stored.
+You must successfully complete Section 6 to proceed in this section.
 2. Access to &quot;PredictiveMaintenanceAerospace.pbix&quot; in the &quot;Power BI template&quot; directory in the downloaded repository.
 This file contains some seed data so that you may create the Power BI dashboard right away.
 3. To setup Power BI dashboard in the hot path, you must have already completed Step 8 and successfully deployed the Datasets in Azure Data factory.